Previous Obesity & Weight Loss

 Have questions about osteoporosis?
 Talk to Dr. Aliabadi

-The practice of Dr. Thais Aliabadi and the Outpatient Hysterectomy Center is conveniently located for patients throughout Southern California and the Los Angeles area.
+Dr. Thais Aliabadi’s practice and Outpatient Hysterectomy Center are conveniently located for patients throughout Southern California and the Los Angeles area.
 We are near Beverly Hills, West Hollywood, Santa Monica, West Los Angeles, Culver City, Hollywood, Venice, Marina del Rey, Malibu, Manhattan Beach, and Downtown Los Angeles.

 Osteoporosis FAQs